Scented Candles With Essential Oils

 Between beeswax and soy wax, the key point is to look for the ‘cleanest’ source wax.
 For example, look for non-GMO, pure, organic soy wax to avoid toxic chemicals.
 You could also check local farmers and find pure, organic beeswax.
 Inquire the beekeeper about his bees and nearby fields.

 It must be said that beeswax is hands down the safest option for your health and the environment.
-In addition, is easier to obtain, furthermore, it’s a bright light, ability to last longer and scent goes fantastic with your favorite essential oils.
+In addition, is easier to obtain, furthermore, it’s a bright light, the ability to last longer and the scent goes fantastic with your favorite essential oils.

 Choosing The Best Essential Oil For Your Candles